Table of Contents

 The metafor package implements various meta-analytic models, methods, and techniques that have been described in the literature.
-The links below demonstrate how the models, methods, and techniques described in the respective articles/chapters can be applied via the metafor package.
-The articles are organized by topic (therefore, articles covering multiple topics may be listed multiple times).
+The links below demonstrate how the models, methods, and techniques described in the respective references can be applied via the metafor package.
+The items are organized by topic (therefore, articles covering multiple topics may be listed multiple times).
 Alternatively, you can jump to the references at the bottom of the page for the list of articles in alphabetical order.

 Multivariate/multilevel meta-analytic models can be used to account for non-independent sampling errors and/or true effects (e.g., due to the inclusion of multiple treatment studies, multiple endpoints, or other forms of clustering).